chakraborty-sudipta/Ansible-Learning/07_loops.md

 ii  vim                            2:8.2.3995-1ubuntu2.24                  amd64        Vi IMproved - enhanced vi editor ii  vim-common                     2:8.2.3995-1ubuntu2.24                  all          Vi IMproved - Common files ii  vim-runtime                    2:8.2.3995-1ubuntu2.24                  all          Vi IMproved - Runtime files

+  What is this {{item}} ? item is a special variable automatically created by Ansible when you use loop.
+  On each iteration of the loop, item takes one value from the list.
+  Iteration breakdown:
+  First iteration: item = vim → installs vim
+  Second iteration: item = tree → installs tree
+  Third iteration: item = unzip → installs unzip

 </pre>